-Usually, the humoral response is adequate to stop the spreading of the micro-organism and avert IMD; but, when the antibody response is not enough, bacteremia occurs, causing endothelial damage, therefore increasing vascular permeability, and inducing a prothrombotic state.
+Usually, the humoral response is adequate to stop the spreading of the micro-organism and avert IMD; but, when the antibody response is not enough, bacteremia occurs, causing endothelial damage, increasing vascular permeability, and inducing a prothrombotic state.
 That is why the real meningococcal disease is a very unusual complication of bacterial colonization in healthy individuals.
 Developing sporadic meningococcal disease more than once is rare but probable due to infection with other serogroups; however, this would be very suspicious for an underlying host immune defect.
 Some several factors and conditions are known to increase the susceptibility for meningococcal disease.
 These can include specific age groups, medical conditions, or drugs that cause immunodeficiency, anatomical defects of the natural barriers of the CNS, and host genetic factors.
 All of which are described more elaborately in the following points:

 - Extremes of age (<6 months and greater than or equal to 65 years), as well as some specific host genetic polymorphisms usually associated with invasive diseases.

-- A defective complement system, be it early (including C3, properdin or factor H and D) or late complement system (C5-C9).
+- A defective complement system, be it early (including C3, properdin, or factor H and D) or late complement system (C5-C9).
 The late complement system plays the main role in the host defense against invasive bacterial meningitis, mainly meningococcus, which causes up to 85% of identified invasive bacterial infections in those patients.
-Attacks are usually observed in those with terminal complement deficiency as they are associated with a 1400- to a 10000-fold increase in meningococcal disease risk and propensity for recurrent infections (in up to 50% of patients) with a recurrence rate of 100-150 times higher than that in general population.
+Attacks are usually observed in those with terminal complement deficiency as they are associated with a 1400- to a 10000-fold increase in meningococcal disease risk and propensity for recurrent infections (in up to 50% of patients) with a recurrence rate of 100-150 times higher than that in the general population.

 - Children with human immunodeficiency virus (HIV), partial T-cell defects (e.g., DiGeorge syndrome, Wiskott-Aldrich syndrome, ataxia-telangiectasia), and those with anatomic and functional asplenia (that are associated with impaired antibody production).
-Studies have shown those with low CD4 counts or AIDS or are at higher risk compared to the general population.
+Studies have shown those with low CD4 counts or AIDS or are at higher risk than the general population.
 Additionally, reports exist of outbreaks among HIV-infected people or men who have sex with men (MSM).

 - Conditions associated with poor antibody responses (e.g., congenital or acquired antibody deficiencies such as those seen in hypogammaglobulinemia and glomerulonephritis) also pose a risk for invasive disease.
 These conditions can cause atypical presentations of invasive disease.
 Hence providers need a high degree of suspicion for this disease when dealing with these underlying conditions.
-Invasive meningococcal disease represents a serious, but potentially preventable, healthcare problem in both developed and developing countries; that makes it a formidable public health concern due to its rapid clinical onset, predilection for causing high rates of permanent disability or death, and the inability to accurately forecast when an epidemic or sporadic case might occur.
+Invasive meningococcal disease represents a serious but potentially preventable healthcare problem in both developed and developing countries; that makes it a formidable public health concern due to its rapid clinical onset, a predilection for causing high rates of permanent disability or death, and the inability to accurately forecast when an epidemic or sporadic case might occur.

 Mechanism of Action